kintone/cli-kintone/README.md

 The field specified as "Key to Bulk Update" should meet the following requirements:

-- be of either type Text or Number
+- be Record Number field
-- must have "Prohibit duplicate values" enabled
+- be one of the following field types with "Prohibit duplicate values" enabled
+  - Text
+  - Number

+NOTE: When the field specified as "Key to Bulk Update" is Record Number, the value of the field may have app code of the target app.

 ### export